Guidelines for User Access

 - Turn pages slowly and carefully, touching only the margins if possible to prevent soiling the surface of the paper.

-- Do not lean on or put undo pressure on documents.
+- Do not lean on or put undue pressure on documents.
 Do not put pages of note paper, note cards, or other objects on top of original material to take notes.

 - Do not use post-it notes, fold pages, trace, add or erase marks from materials, or handle in any way likely to result in damage.